oniyukii/anxiety/scenes/act4.md

 `bb({ body:"paw", mouth:"narrow", eyes:"closed" })`

-b: Okay.
-But I've got no opposable thumbs, so you have to do the drawing.
+b: Ok.
+Ma io non ho i pollici opponibili, dovrai tracciarla tu.But I've got no opposable thumbs, so you have to do the drawing.

 (#act4_something_else)